European Central Bank expected to move ahead with digital euro pilot project | DW | 14.07.2021

 "A digital euro could hamper the activity of banks or generate instability in times of financial stress," Ulrich Bindseil, director general for market infrastructures and payments at the ECB, told DW in October.
 "But a properly designed digital euro can address these risks."

+"That is really the big issue that the central banks are facing," agrees Markus Will, financial expert from the University of St. Gallen in Switzerland.
+"That they need to take the old banks with them which right now do not really have the ability or the technological components to cope with it."

-A digital euro should also have the efficiency and anonymity of cash, no transaction fees and provide offline functionality in case of extreme events like cyberattacks or natural disasters, according to the ECB's digital euro report.
+A digital euro would also need to have the efficiency and anonymity of cash, no transaction fees and provide offline functionality in case of extreme events like cyberattacks or natural disasters, according to the ECB's digital euro report.

 Like the physical euro, a digital version would be issued by Eurosystem — the ECB and the national banks of countries in the euro area.
 The ECB has stressed on its website that a digital euro would be distinct from crypto-assets, which have no public institution backing them and are prone to price volatility.
 A digital euro would be as stable as the physical euro.